Degik/ClimatePredictor/README.md

     - HourlyWetBulbTemperature (5%) missing
     - HourlyDewPointTemperature (4%) missing
   - The **HourlyDryBulbTemperature** feature is used as the **target** for the predictor.

 ---

-## Overview

-In many real-world scenarios, climate data is collected by various weather stations or institutions spread across different locations.
-Sharing or centralizing such data can be challenging due to privacy regulations, ownership concerns, or infrastructure constraints.

-This project integrates **Reinforcement Learning (RL)** and **Federated Learning (FL)** into a unified system for climate forecasting, enabling models to:
-- Learn optimal climate predictions through RL-based decision-making.
-- Train collaboratively on decentralized datasets without sharing raw data via FL.
-- Combine RL and FL to enhance predictive performance while preserving data privacy.

-To manage large-scale distributed training and parallel computation efficiently, the project leverages the **Ray framework** (2.40v), which enables scalable RL and FL implementations by distributing workloads across multiple nodes.

-By merging these techniques, the project highlights:
-- The benefits of integrating RL and FL in climate prediction pipelines.
-- How local training and global model aggregation improve forecasting accuracy.
-- Performance trade-offs between different learning strategies in decentralized environments.

----